 All activities involving rDNA must be approved in advance of their initiation.

 Prerequisites for Approval

 The following prerequisites are required for IBC Protocol Approval

-- All individuals listed on the application (including the PI) must be up-to-date with all required trainings.
+- All individuals listed on the application (including the PI) must be up-to-date with all required training.

 - All individuals listed on the application (including the PI) must be enrolled in the Biosafety Occupational Health Program.

-- A successful biosafety lab inspection completed within the past year.
+- A successful biosafety lab inspection must have occurred within the past year.

-- PI must submit a current Biological Hygiene Plan along with their registration.
+- PI must submit a current Biological Hygiene Plan along with the registration.